 Post bath spritzing to create a barrier against stains!

 Be warned that many products for detangling can create a dirt attracting magnet on the mane and tail, so think about your horse’s living situation before you use one after a bath.
 Your option would be to use one as you are already at the showgrounds, getting ready for your class.

-For the evening, when you can’t be there to monitor his attraction to dirt, you can help yourself out a bit.
-Do a thorough grooming with a curry comb to get more of his stain repelling oils coming back before you tuck him in.
-Also, now is the time to clean his stall again, paying special attention to urine patches and manure piles.
+Now is the time to clean his stall again, paying special attention to urine patches and manure piles.
 See if you can add some more fresh shavings.
+Using a stall freshener and ammonia eliminator like Sweet PDZ also absorbs tons of urine!
 If you can, come back at night check time to pick his stall again.
 If the weather allows, use a fly sheet or cotton sheet to keep him clean.
 Many newer sheet styles have belly panels also, just in case your guy likes to get his belly all dirty.

 "Captain Blueberry" and his hoodie - most excellent for jokes and keeping him clean before a big event.

 Some folks may want to wrap their legs overnight, and to this I say “only if that’s part of his normal routine”.
 As we all know - horses like routine, and the time to try new things (like wrapping) is NOT the night before a show.

 In the morning, start with a deep curry and vacuum session.
 Any unfortunate stains should slide right off if you curry, wipe with warm water.
 You can use a spot treatment if needed, but if you are grooming your horse from the inside out with a well balanced diet, a damp washrag should do it.
 If your horse has clipped legs, as many show horses do, this will make things even easier.
 (I suggest clipping legs at least a week before a show so that the color change has some time to grow out.)

 What are your tips for keeping your horse clean before a show?